cmu-sei/crucible/docs/player/index.md

 - Copy text from a local machine (that is, an _out-of-game_ computer) and paste it into a Player virtual machine, and
 - Copy text from a Player virtual machine and paste it into a local machine

 Procedures assume you are in the Player VM Console app.
-For help on Player applications, see the [Player Applications](https://cmu-sei.github.io/crucible/player-applications) guide.

 **From local to Player VM**